arcadiapage/arcadiapage.github.io/_posts/2025-05-02-Omnigirl-Collection-Index.md

 Coming back home to this story after so many years has been an unbelievable inner journey.
 It all started after I wrapped up writing my Miraculous fanfic.
 After I wrote that fanfic, there were parts of the story I wanted to turn into original flash fiction.
 So that became [The Mirror's Son--Love and Shadows in the Glass.](https://arcadiapage.com/2025-01-14-introducing-the-mirrors-son/)

-I wrote quite a few pieces for that flash fiction collection (that I still need to publish, btw!), but there was something about it that really stood out from my fanfic.
+I wrote quite a few pieces for that flash fiction collection, but there was something about it that really stood out from my fanfic.
 Unlike my fanfic, this story was about a mirror and a curse.
 This symbolism just appeared unplanned.
 And as a result it started to grow and transform and infiltrate my dreams until I ended up creating [You’re My Inspiration](https://arcadiapage.com/2025-04-16-You-Are-My-Inspiration/) and [The Garden](https://arcadiapage.com/2025-04-19-the-garden/).

 The symbolism from these pieces were curious and strange, but very familiar, and with ChatGPT to help me out, I started digging into it.
 All of my digging led me back to this story, my first novel.
 And when I read it again, it was like reading with my eyes wide open for the first time.